 then the priority in the graph can be lower than what we estimate with getMinWeight which could lead to suboptimal routes for all A* algos.

 I would be ok to enforce a limit_to for all queries with an encoded value in its expression but it would have to be an unconditional limit_to with a static value:

-"if": true is omitted as we would also need this for multiply_by and limit_to with expressions.
+It would be less ugly when the "if": true is omitted as we would also need this for multiply_by and limit_to with expressions.

 Another solution would be to log the maximum value of the EncodedValue.
 Or we use the maximum possible value via getMaxInt or getMaxDouble, but then the performance could be affected if this maximum value is far above the used maximum e.g. if a max speed of 140km/h is required we could have a maximum of the underlying EncodedValue of 256km/h due to the bit range.
 Or we store an additional max value in every EncodedValue - could also be useful for things like: Max speed can get exceeded due to rounding error · Issue #2322 · graphhopper/graphhopper · GitHub.
 But the problem is then that we mix application and storage too much (we did this with the default value and this was something we had to get rid of fast).

 It comes without any API change and will "just work"™ for custom profiles.
 The only downside is that the priority EncodedValue requires 4 instead of 3 bits and due to rounding errors there might be tiny differences between the old and new behaviour.
 I’m currently investigating the tests that required a change and if the routes still look reasonable.
 It would be very appreciated if you can have a look and test it out in real world for your cases too.

 I looks as if the higher the factor becomes the more it avoids segments with higher priority.
 A factor of 0.75 still prefers the Eurovelo 6 and with 0.8 one gets the same result as compared to the first screenshot.